 A system of equations is called an inconsistent system of equations if there is no solution because the lines are parallel.
 A dependent system of equations is when the same line is written in two different forms so that there are infinite solutions.
 These two situations occur when trying to solve for a system of equations.

-In this video, we discuss the ideas of consistent and independent systems, consistent and dependent systems, and inconsistent systems.
+Consistent and independent systems, consistent and dependent systems, and inconsistent systems

 Solving Systems using Matrices